 I keep track of my personal projects and what special orders need worked.

 Your orders are important.

-I work in two 8×12 foot buildings.
+At first I worked in two 8×12 foot buildings.
 These are conveniently located at the back of our home.
-(NOW THREE BUILDINGS.)
+NOW THREE BUILDINGS.

-I will update my web site with more pictures and pages as I get more pictures ready.
+I will update my web site with more pictures and pages as more pictures are ready.
 I love my work and am glad there is always much to do.
 Wire wrapping stones are needed.
 Cabochons or cabs do not have be just oval in shape.

 (I like to be kept busy.)